Magic Lantern Video & Book Store

 At its largest complement, F.M.P.U. had 1,110 personnel, not counting Combat Camera teams in the field, or technical experts on temporary assignment.

-Remaining members of the unit received local and national media attention on the 60th anniversary of the unit's founding.
+During 1982, the remaining/surviving members of F.M.P.U. received local and national media attention on the 60th anniversary of the unit's founding.

 AeroFiles F.M.P.U. page